koljah-de/getBingDesktopPicture/README.md

 Written in bash.

 ### Installing
-For other Desktop Environments than Cinnamon you have to edit the line 26 in the "getBingDesktopPicture.sh" file:
+For other Desktop Environments than Cinnamon you have to edit the line 26 in the *getBingDesktopPicture.sh* file:
 ```bash
 gsettings set org.cinnamon.desktop.background picture-uri  "file://$(pwd)/$varPicName"`
 ```